1948 Ashes series: Fifth Test, 14–18 August

 After the lunch break, England had struggled to 35/4, before Lindwall bowled Yardley with a swinging yorker.
-The debutant Watkins then batted for 16 balls without scoring before Johnston trapped him for a duck to leave England at 42/6.
+Watkins then batted for 16 balls without scoring before Johnston trapped him for a duck to leave England at 42/6.
 For his troubles, Watkins also collected a bruise on the shoulder that inhibited his bowling later in the match.
 Lindwall then removed Evans, Bedser and Young, all yorked in the space of two runs.
 The innings ended at 52 when Hutton leg glanced and was caught by wicket-keeper Tallon, who grasped the ball one-handed at full stretch to his left.
 Lindwall described the catch as one of the best he had ever seen.
 In his post-lunch spell, Lindwall bowled 8.1 overs, taking five wickets for eight runs, finishing with 6/20 in 16.1 overs.
 Bradman described the spell as "the most devastating and one of the fastest I ever saw in Test cricket".
 Hutton was the only batsman to resist, scoring 30 in 124 minutes and surviving 147 deliveries.
 The next most resilient display was from Yardley, who scored seven runs in 31 minutes of resistance, facing 33 balls.
 Miller and Johnston took 2/5 and 2/20 respectively, and Australia's pace trio removed all the batsmen without Bradman having to call on Ring for a bowl.

 In contrast, Australia batted with apparent ease, and Morris and Barnes passed England's first innings total by themselves.
 The score had reached 117 before Barnes was caught behind from Hollies for 61.
 The opening stand had been compiled in only 126 minutes.
 This brought Bradman to the crease shortly before 6 pm late on the first day.
 As Bradman had announced that the tour was his last at international level, the innings would be his last at Test level if Australia batted only once.
 The crowd gave him a standing ovation as he walked out to bat.
 Yardley led the Englishmen in giving his Australian counterpart three cheers.
 With 6996 Test career runs, he only needed four runs to average 100 in Test cricket, but Hollies bowled him second ball for a duck with a googly that went between bat and pad.
 Hassett came in at 117/2 and together with Morris saw Australia to the close at 153/2.
 Morris was unbeaten on 77, having hit two hook shots from Hollies for four.